 Tenderness and stiffness around the joints.

-Joint pain is very common; it’s usually caused by an injury, but it could be due to arthritic pain.
+Joint pain is very common; it’s usually caused by an injury, but it could be due to arthritis.

-While joint pain and arthritic pain are very common, it is important not to ignore ongoing symptoms.
+While joint pain and arthritis are very common, it is important not to ignore ongoing symptoms.
 There are many treatments that can help slow down the development of the condition.

 To get short-term relief try the RICE approach.
 (Rest, Ice, Comfortable Support, Elevation).1